Aspyr

 Aspyr Media, Inc. (pronounced "aspire") is an American video game developer and publisher founded by Michael Rogers and Ted Staloch in Austin, Texas.
-Originally founded to bring top gaming titles to macOS, the company, since 2005, has become a publisher and developer of entertainment for multiple gaming platforms.
+Originally founded to port gaming titles to macOS, the company, since 2005, has become a publisher and developer of entertainment for multiple gaming platforms.

-Aspyr was acquired by Embracer Group in February 2021 and placed within Saber Interactive.
+Aspyr was acquired by Embracer Group in February 2021.
+Initially placed within Embracer's Saber Interactive division, Aspyr later became a direct subsidiary of Embracer after Saber was divested in March 2024.

 History

 In 1996, Aspyr Media, Inc., was established by Michael Rogers and Ted Staloch in Austin, Texas.
 Staloch, who had a background in sales and marketing and Rogers, who worked with TechWorks, noticed that there was a lack of gaming titles available to Mac owners and set out to change it.
 According to Rogers, when naming the company, they “wanted something meaning ‘to aspire and be great’” and also “memorable and unique.”
 Aspyr made its name specializing in porting video games from Microsoft Windows to macOS.

 By 2003, they owned 60 percent of the Mac entertainment market.
 In 2005, Aspyr partnered with Alex Seropian of Wideload Games and released their first originally-published AAA game, Stubbs The Zombie, to Mac OS, Windows and Xbox.
+In 2014 they started porting titles to Linux, releasing titles such as Civilization V and Civilization VI as well as Borderlands: The Pre-Sequel and Borderlands 2.
+They dropped support for the Linux version of Borderlands 2 in September 2020 and have not released subsequent Linux ports.
+They also published Layers of Fear, Observer and InnerSpace for that platform by other developers.

 In 2015, Aspyr Media expanded their platform catalog again by releasing an iOS port of Star Wars: Knights of the Old Republic and later, Bioware's classic-action RPG, Jade Empire - a title they extended to Android as well.
 In 2015, Aspyr updated Star Wars Knights of the Old Republic II: The Sith Lords (native widescreen resolutions up to 5K, Steam Workshop, support for controllers, 57 achievements, etc.) and also ported it to macOS and Linux.
-In 2015, Aspyr developed and published Fahrenheit: Indigo Prophecy Remastered, a remaster of a game developed by Quantic Dream, to a worldwide audience with enhanced game features, updated visuals and controls, as well as content that was censored in the original North American release.
+In 2015, Aspyr developed and published Fahrenheit: Indigo Prophecy Remastered, a remaster of the 2005 game developed by Quantic Dream, to a worldwide audience with enhanced game features, updated visuals and controls, as well as content that was censored in the original North American release.